chanonchacharu/chanonchacharu/README.md

 Hi 👋 My name is Chanon "Win" Charuchinda
 =========================================

-**About me**✏️: I'm current a undergraduate student majoring in Digital Engineering, who is passionate with making impactful contribution to the organization using real-world data.
+**About me**✏️: I'm currently a undergraduate student majoring in Digital Engineering, who is passionate with making impactful contribution to the organization using real-world data.
 Exploring new technologies and frameworks and constantly seeking to be an eager student of the ever-evolving world of technology are characteristics I strive to maintain and cultivate.

 * 🌍  I'm based in Bangkok, Thailand
 *  🧠  Embrace the lifelong learning